-granting and governance
+- healthy community and ecosystem initiatives

-- empowering youth - sustainability research, education, and training - sustaina bruny research, education, and training
+- · empowering youth

+- \ sustainability research, education, and training

+- · achieving the biosphere centre

+- granting and governance

-OUTCOMES Where we are
+OUTCOMES Where we are going together . . .

-- going together ... - increase engagement in regional planning and decision-making - understanding and collaboration for biodiversity conservation, sustainable development, and reconciliation - knowledge and data to support understanding about complex social and ecological systems - awareness of sustainability issue to achieve healthy ecosystems - co-learning and capacity development opportunities - share lessons and successes locally, nationally, and internationally clayoquotbiosphere.org
+- increase engagement in regional planning and decision-making - understanding and collaboration for biodiversity conservation, sustainable development, and reconciliation - knowledge and data to support understanding about complex social and ecological systems - awareness of sustainability issues to achieve healthy ecosystems - co-learning and capacity development opportunities - share lessons and successes locally, nationally, and internationally clayoquotbiosphere.org

-The CBT's Theory of Change was inspired by Hithiyiis, the carving created by CLA Robinson Cook to reflect the Hisingwih regional gathering of September 17, 2017.
+The CBT's Theory of Change was inspired by Hithiyiis, the carving created by Robinson Cook to reflect the Hisingwih regional gathering of September 17, 2017.